-The Compensation Committee does not time, nor has the Compensation Committee in the past timed, equity grants in coordination with the release of material non-public information.
+The Compensation Committee does not springload or otherwise time, nor has the Compensation Committee in the past timed, equity grants in coordination with the release of material non-public information.
 Instead, we grant equity at the time or times dictated by our normal compensation process as developed by the Compensation Committee.